 We did this over and over and over.
 And then a few more times.
 It helped that we were there on a weekday, and never waited more than 2 minutes for a turn.
-People we talked to said that the wait can be prohibitive during the weekends.
+People we talked to said that the wait can be a bit longer during weekends.

 We had visited the ice sculpture exhibit at London's Hyde Park "Winter Wonderland" last Christmas, so we thought we knew what to expect with this exhibit.
 We were so wrong.
 "ICE!" far exceeded our expectations.
 The ice carvings were phenomenal; far more colorful and whimsical than those we had seen in the past.

 Midway through the exhibit was an ice slide with no wait time.
-Although it was a bit challenging to pick up decent speed on this slide, sledding down an icy slope while balanced on the parka's tail was a fun change from ordinary sledding.
+Sledding down an icy slope while balanced on the parka's tail was a fun change from ordinary sledding!